seqeralabs/tower-cli/README.md

 tw launch my_sleepy_pipeline
 ```

-> Add a `--wait=SUCCEEDED` if you want the command to wait until the pipeline execution is complete.
+Add a `--wait=SUCCEEDED` if you want the command to wait until the pipeline execution is complete.

+When using `--wait`, `tw` can exit with one of two exit codes:

+- `0`: When the run reaches the desired state.
+- `1`:  When the run reaches a state that makes it impossible to reach the desired state.

 ### 10. Change launch parameters